UmerYasin1/Basic-of-Quantum-Computers/README.md

 # Basic-of-Quantum-Computers
-In this i have include all work which i had done in "QWORLD" online workshop
+In this I have include all work which i had done at  "QWORLD" online workshop